MorganJBradford/Library.Solution/README.md

 * Execute **code .** command in your terminal and it will open all source code in your code editor.
 ⚠️ *Note: To run this project locally you will need to have .NET Core.
 You can check if you have .NET Core by running dotnet --version in the command line.
 If you do not have .NET Core please find more information and download [here](https://dotnet.microsoft.com/download/dotnet)*

-#### 🏁 Running Tests:
-* To run MS tests you will need to navigate to the `PierresTracker.Tests` folder *(cd PierresTracker.Tests)* in the command line and then run `dotnet restore`.
-* You should now see **'obj'** folders in both the `PierresTracker.Tests` folder and `PierresTracker` folder.
-* At this point you should be able to successfully run `dotnet test` in the command line (keep in mind you should still be in the PierresTracker.Tests folder).

 ####  🖥️ View website:
 * From the top level directory enter 'cd PierresTracker' in the command line.